bevyengine/bevy/release-content/release-notes/headless-widgets.md

 sliders, checkboxes and radio buttons.

 - `CoreButton` is a push button.
 It emits an activation event when clicked.
-- (More to be added in subsequent PRs)
+- `CoreSlider` is a standard slider, which lets you edit an `f32` value in a given range.

 ## Widget Interaction States